fhunleth/embedded-elixir/content/post/2019-11-23-wizards-and-wifi.md

 ​ Once started, a few things happen:

-* The device WiFi is placed in `host` mode and starts networking as an Access Point (AP) that broadcasts an SSID
+* The WiFi interface is configured to `:ap` mode which starts up an Access Point (AP) that broadcasts an SSID based on the device's serial number
 * The user joins their computer/phone to the AP
 * Once joined, the user opens a web browser to `http://wifi.config` and the device delivers a web UI to go through configuration of any number of WiFi networks
     * You can also use the device hostname (i.e. `http://nerves-ce84.local`) or the IP address (`http://192.168.0.1`) in the browser as well
 * User applies the configuration, the device attempts to connect to the networks specified.
 * If successfully connects, device goes back into AP mode to report to the web